nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 * Share, or creating visualisations and presentations
 * Act, or taking action with stakeholders given the new insights

+To complete the certificate, I had to design and complete a case study that implements this methodology, as was taught in the course.
 I had three options for the case study, but, in the interest of gaining more practice with my data analytics tools, I decided that all three are good applications to explore.
 Thus in this repositiory, you will find the following three case studies that I have completed using the methodology above:

 1. [Developing a new marketing strategy to increase influx of annual memberships at a bike-sharing company](#case1)
 2. [Guide a marketing strategy based on how users interact with fitness smart devices](#case2)